-To qualify for Section 179 in 2019, your transaction and purchasing paperwork must be completed before the end of the year.
+To qualify for Section 179 in 2021, your transaction and purchasing paperwork must be completed before the end of the year.
 If you have any questions about Section 179 tax deductions for your business, contact Astanza or your Astanza representative.
-Use this tax savings calculator to get an approximation of what you could save in 2019.
+Use this tax savings calculator to get an approximation of what you could save

 - Financing a Tattoo Removal Laser

 - A Physician's Story About Adding Tattoo Removal [Video]

 - How to Price Laser Tattoo Removal Treatments